KCA Respects Your Privacy

 Beaverton, Oregon 97008-7105

-The principal author of this website is Bill Bro, who may be reached by using information listed on our Contact page.
+The principal author of this website is our Nurse Advisory Board, who may be reached by using the information listed on our Contact page.

 When you complete a registration form, contribution form, membership form, or any other form, whether in person, by mail, email, fax, telephone, on our website, or by any other method, or attempt to view any page on our website, or click on any hyperlink on our website, you specifically agree to accept and be bound by each of the following terms and conditions.
 If you disagree, please do not register, submit forms, use hyperlinks, or attempt to view any web page on our website or provide your personal contact information to our organization through any method of contact, direct or indirect.
 This website should not be viewed by people who are subject to jurisdiction where this policy, or any part thereof, violates any local, state, or federal regulation or statute.
 There is no expectation of privacy in our communications with you.